Justin Bieber, Ansel Elgort, & The Problem With Denying Abuse On Social Media

 Advertisement

 Everyone has a right to defend themselves — but it's problematic to do so on a public form, in a way that silences and harms victims needlessly.
-We all have a responsibility to listen respectfully to survivors and create dialogue, Dr. Freyd says.
-Let's stop normalizing and reinforcing this type of response, and start holding people accountable.
+We all have a responsibility to listen respectfully to survivors and create dialogue, Dr Freyd says.
+Let's stop normalising and reinforcing this type of response, and start holding people accountable.

 Advertisement